OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

 The OpenMDAO documentation includes quite a few examples of Python code.
 These examples are used to explain how to use features of the OpenMDAO API as well as how to develop new components and plugins.
-Thus, it is imperative that any code examples included in the documentation (particularly the *User's Guide* and the *Developer's Guide*) be tested to ensure that the code is error-free.
+Thus, it is imperative that any code examples included in the documentation (particularly the *User Guide* and the *Developer's Guide*) be tested to ensure that the code is error-free.

 Fortunately, there are tools built into the Sphinx reStructuredText processor that